HerringtonDarkholme/rs-perf-talk/slides.md

 - **Use multiple CPU cores**

-  - NAPI can use `AsyncTask` for multi-cores
+  - Native code can use `AsyncTask` for multi-cores
   - `AsyncTask` is scheduled on [libuv threads](http://docs.libuv.org/en/v1.x/threadpool.html)
   - libuv thread pool size is set to four by default
   - [Expand thread pool size](https://dev.to/bleedingcode/increase-node-js-performance-with-libuv-thread-pool-5h10) can improve perf